Christine Darby // Published: October 2017 // Updated: November 2024

 • Bio.
 Authors often display a short bio on the Homepage linking to a more detailed bio on the About page.

 • Blurbs.
-Have your book descriptions and blurbs ready to go.
+Have book descriptions and blurbs ready to go.
 If you are an established writer, your author web designer can pull from existing online sources.

-• Purchase Links.
+• Book Links.
 Where can your visitors buy your books?
 Amazon, Barnes & Noble, and IndieBound are fairly standard.
 Have a list of links complied for each book leading to all the major retailers.

 • Contact Information.
 Most new writers include a contact form directed to their inbox.
 Established authors may also want to include relevant information for an agent or publicist.